Why analyze the crawl behavior of your pages?

 | DNS Propagation Checker | Confirm your DNS changes have propagated globally |

-| Email Deliverability Audit | Analyze MX, SPF, DKIM and DMARC for your domain |
+| Email Deliverability Audit | Analyze MX, SPF, DKIM, and DMARC for your domain |

 Useful resources